kaviara-14/Terraform-Learning/InterviewPrep/Interviewprep.md

         ```

 11. What are the advantages of using Terraform's "count" feature over resource duplication?

 * count will define how many resource u want to create.
-    * create dynamically the reource based on the condition.
+* create resource based on the count count = var.ec1_instance ?
+1:0

 12 What is Terraform's "module registry," and how can you leverage it?
     Terraform's "module registry" is a central repository for sharing and discovering Terraform modules.
 The module registry allows users to publish their modules, which are reusable and shareable components of Terraform configurations.